Black color reactive dyes for digital textile printing: the difference between MCT and VS dyes

 This would mean, that when you would want to use VS dyes because of their intensity, you would have to open up your steamer.
 Luckily, most dyes do not contain any VAT colorants anymore, which means it is no problem to “unseal” steamers without risking the quality of other dyes used.

-For experienced textile printers, it is often no difficulty to handle the more sensitive VS dyes.
+For experienced textile printers, it is ususally no problem to handle the more sensitive VS dyes.
 However, for new printing companies with less experience, it can be difficult to master the black VS dyes in the process.
 Also for companies that utilize multiple steamers or even locations to produce their quantities, it is desirable to rule out the sensitivity to any possible process fluctuation.

-A steamer that is optimized for digital textile printing is able to let in air during the steaming.
+A steamer that is optimized for digital textile printing is able to let in air during steaming.
 The newest steamers are able to automatically suck in the required air for the steaming process.
-Better isolation and more sustainability are often selling points of new (digital) steamers, but these factors have nothing to do with the digital process.
+Better isolation and more sustainability are often selling points of new (digital) steamers.
 Old steamers can also be adjusted in order to let in air, but convincing a printing company to open up a steamer that they were told to keep closed for 30 years can be a hard job.

 The financial aspect: what do reactive dyes for digital textile printing cost?

-The dilemma between MCT dyes and VS dyes does also show in their pricing.
-Generally, MCT is more expensive than a VS dye, which applies to black as well as the colored dyes.
+The dilemma between MCT dyes and VS dyes is also noticeable in pricing.
+Generally, MCT black ink is more expensive than a VS black ink.

 Pros and cons: conclusion

-Now that we've talked about composition, sensitivity, quality and price of reactive dyes in digital textile printing, we can strike a balance between MCT and VS dyes.
+Now that we've talked about composition, sensitivity, color intensity and price of reactive dyes in digital textile printing, we can strike a balance between MCT and VS dyes.

 If you have any more questions or if you would like more information about the different types of dyes, please feel free to contact us.
-Our specialists are happy to inform you about the technical backgrounds of reactive dyes.
-With their knowledge, they can help you choose the right reactive dye for your printing process.
+Our specialists are happy to inform you about the technical background of reactive dyes.
+We can help you choose the right reactive ink for your printing process.

 let's get in touch